 by Anton Strout, Erik Scott de Bie, Jim Butcher, Jim C. Hines, Kerrie M. Hughes, Kevin J. Anderson, Kristine Kathryn Rusch, Lucy A.Snyder, Rob Thurman, Seanan McGuire, Tanya Huff

-Other books by this author that I've reviewed include Mean Streets, Dark and Stormy Knights, Truth of Valor, Murder Most Medieval: Noble Tales of Ignoble Demises, The Wild Side: Urban Fantasy with an Erotic Edge, Home Improvement: Undead Edition, Aftertaste, Hex Appeal, Kicking It, Dangerous Women, The Mad Scientist’s Guide to World Domination, The Wild Ways, Half-Off Ragnarok, Midway Relics and Dying Breeds, Games Creatures Play, The Winter Long, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Sparrow Hill Road, The InCryptid Prequels, Pocket Apocalypse, Black as Blood, Blocked, White as a Raven's Wing, The Ghosts of Bourbon Street, IM, "Good Girls Go to Heaven", A Red Rose Chain, An Ancient Peace, Nevermore, "Full of Briars", Reflections, Once Broken Faith, "Dreams and Slumbers", Chaos Choreography.
+Other books by this author that I've reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Truth of Valor, Murder Most Medieval: Noble Tales of Ignoble Demises, The Wild Side: Urban Fantasy with an Erotic Edge, Home Improvement: Undead Edition, Aftertaste, Hex Appeal, Welcome to the Jungle, Kicking It, Dangerous Women, Storm Front, Grave Peril, Summer Knight, The Mad Scientist’s Guide to World Domination, Fool Moon, The Wild Ways, Half-Off Ragnarok, Midway Relics and Dying Breeds, Games Creatures Play, The Winter Long, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Sparrow Hill Road, The InCryptid Prequels, Pocket Apocalypse, Black as Blood, Blocked, White as a Raven's Wing, The Ghosts of Bourbon Street, IM, "Good Girls Go to Heaven", A Red Rose Chain, An Ancient Peace, Nevermore, "Full of Briars", Reflections, Once Broken Faith, "Dreams and Slumbers", Chaos Choreography.

 Eleven short stories in an anthology about shadowed heroes.